-The NPfI doesn't contain specific procedures for the assessment of noise emissions from training facility internal room uses.
+The NPfl doesn't contain specific procedures for the assessment of noise emissions from unlicensed function centres.
 However, it is provided as a guide for ascertaining potential noise impacts and applicable criteria.

 The New South Wales Noise Policy for Industry (NPfI) provides guidance on the assessment of operational noise impacts.
 The guidelines include both intrusive and amenity criteria that are designed to protect receivers from noise significantly louder than the background level and to limit the total noise level from all sources near a receiver.